 6. Bilikay HBQ-Q67 - Best Value

 One of the cheapest on this list, the Bilikay HBQ-Q67 are a fantastic option for those who don't want lots of frills but just good-sounding earbuds for very little money.
 The lightweight plastic construction makes them comfortable to wear for long periods, and you'll get around four hours per charge.

 The charging case is cylindrical and doubles as a power bank with which you can top up your phone, plus it's also quite a fun design that manages to stand out from the crowd.
 You'll have to forego waterproofing, and the microphones are a little disappointing, but for the price these are superb value.

 Read our full Bilikay HBQ-Q67 review

-7. Xiaomi Mi True Wireless Earphones – Great sound quality on calls
+7. Xiaomi Mi True Wireless Earphones – Best Call Quality

 Another Xiaomi offering is the Apple AirPods-style Mi True Wireless Earphones.
 These are at the higher-end of the budget scale, but they deliver great sound and use touch-sensitive buttons on the outside of the buds to make controlling the various features quick, and easy on the ears.

 Removing one while audio is playing will automatically pause the playback, and the 'beamforming and +ENC technology' Xiaomi employs in the microphones means that telephone conversations are clear and crisp.
 IPX4 waterproofing allows you to wear them in the rain, and the fast recharge time ensures you'll never have to pause too long between albums.

 The only real downside is the patchy video/audio syncing when watching video, but if music or podcasts are what you listen to then the Mi True Wireless Earphones are a fine choice.

 Read our full Xiaomi Mi True Wireless Earphones review